 You will receive 1.0 hour of Substance Abuse/Competency Issues CLE credit for this presentation.
 Participatory Credit Available!
 In California, this meets your Competency requirement.

-This program will be recorded live on January 19, 2021.
+This program was recorded live on January 19, 2021.
 The recorded package is available in audio or video format and includes seminar materials.
-It will be available approximately two days after the program ends.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 Or – you can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.